Rush Limbaugh, the man President Obama has told you not to listen to.

 I don't know.

-I'm happy to live in the United States.
+I'm happy to live in that country.

 Mr. Matthews, I don't want to rewrite anything.

-And I want to keep your hands off of it too.
+And I want to keep your hands off of it, too.

 I want to keep your hands off the Constitution.